soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

 ![probability distribution of scoring time manchester united](https://cloud.githubusercontent.com/assets/12864506/20907887/f7a40ab0-bb1e-11e6-9ac3-300c1186d763.png)

 As a rule of thumb among footballers, there is a higher chance of scoring when you play in your home venue.
 The plot above shows this obviously.
 However, the picks are occuring in the same times as before.

+# Analysis 2 : Goal Scorers
+## Problem statement:
+I would like to see what players scored for their club from season 2003-04 to 2013-14.
+I extract the name of goal scorers for each match.
+Then, I make a dictioanry containing the teams, the goal scorers for each team, and the number of goals each player scored.
+The result of this analysis is stored in `data/teams_scorers.json` which looks like below:

+              {'Crystal Palace': {'Johnson': 20,
+              'Routledge': 1,
+              'Zaha': 1, ... },
+              'Blackpool': {'Campbell': 12,
+              'Taylor-Fletcher': 5,
+              'Adam': 11, ... }, ... }